How to Install Custom Motorcycle Exhaust Pipes

 Step 3 – Loosen the Bolts

-Use your wrench to loosen the head bolts that connects and secures the exhaust from the motor.
-Make sure to use the proper sized wrench and not to strip these because once these bolts are stripped then they will be a problem to strip in the future.
+Use your wrench to loosen the bolts that connects and secures the exhaust from the motor.
+Make sure to use the proper sized wrench and not to strip these because once these bolts are stripped then they will be prone to strip in the future.
 Have someone support the exhaust while you are removing your old exhaust.
 You may be replacing this with a new one, but it would be good to keep this old exhaust just in case you will need to put it back in the future.

 Step 4 – Detach the Components